mohamedahmadianzade/oxolo/README.md

 http://host/info POST save the latest position of text element

 http://host/info/all GET Full history of text element

+http://host/info/all DELETE  Delete all history of text element

 Note : we keep all history of text element to provide features like redo and undo in future versions